Wondering why a prospect hasn’t gotten back to you yet?

 Many representatives out there may go for the ask, but they’ll fail to pack value into their CTAs.

 If you make your call-to-action value-packed, you’ll instantly have an edge over the competition.

 It shows that you care about providing results to the person on the other end of your message.

-You can never go wrong when providing value.
+You can never go wrong when you send emails that provide upfront value.

 14. Keep your follow up email short but intriguing (get them to ask questions)

 Sure, what you’re selling is likely more complicated than one short message can communicate.

 But no matter how great your product or service may be, the longer the email, the less excited your prospect will be to hear about it.

 A concise follow-up email can help you get higher response rates by respecting the prospect’s time.
 Considering the first email went unanswered, don’t send them a novel.

 So often, your prospect will be at work with a million things to do.
 A long email is the last thing they want to look at (no matter how amazing it may be).